mcarvin8/labels-and-workflows-decomposer/README.md

 Use the provided `.gitignore` and `.forceignore` to have Git ignore the original meta files and have the Salesforce CLI ignore the separated XML files.

-The package parsing script can be used to run the scripts only when labels or workflow metadata types are declared in the manifest file.

-If you deploy all metadata in all deployments, omit the `--manifest` argument in the combine scripts to compile all labels and workflows for the deployment.
+If you deploy all metadata in deployments, omit the `--manifest` argument in the combine scripts to compile all labels and workflows for the deployment.

 ```
     - python3 ./combine_labels.py